 In addition, if in the month you “go over” you determine that your legal needs actually exceed what you originally anticipated, you may be given the opportunity to increase your “GC-in-a-box” fee to cover your overage in exchange for at least a three month commitment at the higher “GC-in-a-box” price, subject to both you and we agreeing to the new arrangement.

-What we can do, however, is put you in touch with the experts you need (just like an in-house general counsel would do).
 Fortunately, we have extensive legal contacts both in Michigan and around the world, including Michigan’s biggest and most prestigious business law firm, Honigman Miller Schwartz and Cohn, perfect to help you in finding and retaining any such legal representation.

 Largely from the home theater industry (as well as certain other consumer electronics), the “in-a-box” concept is used as shorthand for “this is everything you will need to get up and running”.
 In similar fashion, we intend “GC-in-a-box” to be a program where clients can get 95% of their questions answered just as they had hired their own six figure general counsel.